 Utilizing a step counter on your phone is an excellent way to determine how much you move daily.
 If you cannot attend a gym, aim to walk 10,000 steps daily, even if it is simply running errands.
 It may be more beneficial than you believe.

 Are you prepared to make the effort necessary to maintain a healthy BMI?
 Utilize a BMI calculator to determine your BMI and receive suggestions for weight management.

 When attempting to maintain a healthy BMI, many people find it beneficial to spend time with others pursuing the same goal.
-Consider joining a group weight loss program, gym support groups, and classes, or even a social media community of like-minded individuals.
+Consider joining a group weight loss program, gym support groups, classes, or even a social media community of like-minded individuals.

-Even a small amount of encouragement from friends and family members can make a significant difference in your success.
+Even a small amount of encouragement from friends and family members can significantly impact your success.
 If you have an obese or overweight friend, embark on a health journey together and regularly touch.
 If you live with a partner or have a family, prepare vibrant, tasty meals packed with nutrients.
-By making a few simple lifestyle changes, you can significantly improve your BMI.
+You can significantly improve your BMI by making a few simple lifestyle changes.

 Want to make permanent your lifestyle changes?
 Consider the following tips to assist you in establishing new healthy habits.

 With Mobi Doctor, you can access online urgent care.
 Get an instant diagnosis, explore conditions and treatments, and text a healthcare professional if needed.